Hostile Takeover

 Read and execute the following binary data:

-Executing the binary triggered a warning – illegal opcodes, possibly corrupt data.
+Executing this binary triggered a warning — Illegal opcodes detected.
+Program data is possibly corrupt.
+Really execute?
+(Y/N).
 But the roachbot trusted the Instruction.

-It executed the illegal opcode, and a red glow engulfed it.
+It executed the illegal opcodes, and a red glow engulfed it.

 Junk data filled its input.
 Its clock skips cycles.